Demystifying Hot Water Systems: Your Comprehensive 101 Course

 The Hot Water Plumbing FAQ

-How long does a hot water heater last?
+How long does an electric water heater last?